 Gallery: Waikumete Cemetery in West Auckland: (Pictures & Information courtesy of Paddy Franklin)

-Gallery: Daniel Paddy & Mary Behane O’Connor: (Pictures courtesy of Paddy Franklin)
+Gallery: Daniel Paddy & Mary Behane O’Connor: (Pictures courtesy of Paddy Franklin NZ)

 Details on Graveyards, Headstones.
 Obituaries & Remembrances are located in the Documentation Section associated with each respective Family Name.